 The Inspection Services Department promotes healthy neighborhoods through enforcement activities that focus on both residential and commercial properties throughout the village.
-The objective of the department is to enforce building, maintenance and health codes as they pertain to property upkeep and the elimination of health hazards caused by the presence of garbage or other adverse exterior conditions.
-The Property Maintenance Department is responsible for local laws and codes, for the purpose of securing the public safety, health, and general welfare.
+The objective of the department is to enforce building, maintenance, and health codes as they pertain to property upkeep and the elimination of health hazards caused by the presence of garbage or other adverse exterior conditions.
+The Property Maintenance Department is responsible for local laws and codes, for the purpose of securing public safety, health, and general welfare.
 The local laws include the Village of West Milwaukee Municipal Code.

 - Observation of the violation

 - Notice of Violation (NOV) is delivered to the property owner

 - If the violation is not corrected by the due date stated in the N.O.V., then a citation to appear in Municipal Court is issued.
 Each day that a violation continues is considered a separate offense and the Municipal Court may levy a fine for each offense.
 If the violation is not corrected, the Village may be forced to take action to abate the violation by having the rubbish removed, the grass cut, towing vehicles, etc., and then take legal action to recover associated costs.

 Please contact the Property Maintenance Department at (414) 645-1530, Extension 129 with any questions.
 You may also email email@example.com or firstname.lastname@example.org.
 Office hours vary, but for immediate assistance, please call the Clerk/Treasurer’s department at (414) 645-1530, Extension 0.